Yshaul2000/DBProject_7061_3114/README.md

-# 🔗 Stage 3 – Data Integration Phase
+# 🔗 Stage 3 – Integration and Views

-📜 This stage focuses on integrating the Financial Department database with the Dormitory Management database, a key aspect of the university management system.
+📜This stage focuses on integrating the Financial Department database with the Dormitory Management database, a key aspect of the university management system.
 The goal is to create a unified database that allows for a comprehensive view of student-related information, including financial and residential data.
+In addition, this stage also includes the creation of SQL views from the perspective of our department, as well as from the perspective of the integrated department, in order to present relevant combined data tailored to the needs of each side.
 ---

 ## 🗂️ ERD and DSD Diagrams